ravnoorsingh/Ark-Planner/README.md

 Coding agents plan against memorised, often stale API knowledge.
-ARK fixes that by grounding the plan in documentation fetched *at generation time*: it reads a requirement, works out which libraries it needs, finds their official docs, scrapes them, and writes a plan where every claim carries a citation back to the page it came from.
+ARK fixes that by grounding the plan in documentation fetched *at generation time*: it reads a requirement, works out which libraries it needs, finds their official docs, scrapes them using Bright Data Scraper Studio API, and writes a plan where every claim carries a citation back to the page it came from.

 ```
 npx ark-plans add <slug>      # pull a finished plan into your project